TOMToolkit/tom_base/docs/deployment/encryption.rst

 If you lose ``SECRET_KEY`` and have no backup:

-- Every :class:`EncryptedProperty` value (saved API keys, observatory credentials) becomes unrecoverable.
+- Every :class:`EncryptedModelField` value (saved API keys, observatory credentials) becomes unrecoverable.
 The ciphertext is still in the database; the key needed to decrypt it is gone.
 - All Django signing-dependent states also break: outstanding password-reset